ReactionMechanismGenerator/RMG-Py/documentation/source/reference/statmech/index.rst

 =============================== ================================================
 Class                           Description
 =============================== ================================================
-:func:`getPartitionFunction`    Calculate the partition function at a given temperature from energy levels and degeneracies :func:`getHeatCapacity`         Calculate the dimensionless heat capacity at a given temperature from energy levels and degeneracies
+:func:`get_partition_function`  Calculate the partition function at a given temperature from energy levels and degeneracies :func:`get_heat_capacity`       Calculate the dimensionless heat capacity at a given temperature from energy levels and degeneracies
-:func:`getEnthalpy`             Calculate the enthalpy at a given temperature from energy levels and degeneracies :func:`getEntropy`              Calculate the entropy at a given temperature from energy levels and degeneracies :func:`getSumOfStates`          Calculate the sum of states for a given energy domain from energy levels and degeneracies :func:`getDensityOfStates`      Calculate the density of states for a given energy domain from energy levels and degeneracies
+:func:`get_enthalpy`            Calculate the enthalpy at a given temperature from energy levels and degeneracies :func:`get_entropy`             Calculate the entropy at a given temperature from energy levels and degeneracies :func:`get_sum_of_states`       Calculate the sum of states for a given energy domain from energy levels and degeneracies :func:`get_density_of_states`   Calculate the density of states for a given energy domain from energy levels and degeneracies
 =============================== ================================================